rtCamp/snapwp/.changeset/fruity-moons-pick.md

 "snapwp": patch
 ---

-docs : update documentation for Query engine overloading.
+docs: Backfill and add docs on using and extending the Query Engine API.